Due: Mid-June, TBC

 - Award winners will not normally be considered for an award if they have won the same award within the previous 3 years

-On behalf of the Awards Committee, the Division of Continuing Medical Education and the UBC Faculty of Medicine, we would like to offer our congratulations and thank 2019 award winners for their impactful contributions to CPD!
+On behalf of the Awards Committee, the Division of Continuing Medical Education and the UBC Faculty of Medicine, we would like to offer our congratulations and thank 2020 award winners for their impactful contributions to CPD!
 UBC CPD applauds all of the nominees and thanks the nominators for putting their names forward.
-Heartfelt congratulations to Dr. Christy Sutherland, Ms. Amanda Giesler and Dr. Victor Huckell for their innovation, dedication and service to CPD/CME.
-The winners and their guests are invited to the Annual Faculty of Medicine Awards Reception where their award will be presented by the Dean.
+Heartfelt congratulations to Dr. David Liu and Dr. Ian Schokking for their innovation, dedication and service to CPD/CME.

 Award for Innovation in CPD